shanet/Google-Music-Playlist-Sync/README.md

 ## Usage

-Just run it like any other Python script.
+First and foremost, the GoogleMusicAPI needs to be installed.
+Running `pip install gmusicapi` will install it and all dependencies.
+After that, just run it like any other Python script.
 It will guide you through logging in and syncing songs.

 If you use two-step authentication with your Google account, you can store your application specific key in a file called "pass.txt" in the same directory as the script.
 You should ONLY store an application specific key here.
 Storing your real password in plain text is a horrible idea.
 Granted, so is storing an app-specific key, so type it in each time if you want.